Difference-in-Differences Estimators When No Unit Remains Untreated: Nonparametric estimators

 Without a QUG, we face an identification issue: since all units receive non-negligible treatment doses at period two, the outcome evolution of all units is the sum of the counterfactual evolution $\Delta Y(0)$ and of the treatment effect $D_2\text{TE}_2$, thus preventing us from identifying $E(\Delta Y(0))$.
 The following proposition formalizes this, by showing that without a QUG, we can rationalize any value of WAS under Assumptions \ref{hyp:iid}-\ref{hyp:bounded_slopes}.

 \begin{prop} Suppose that we are in Design \ref{des:HAD}, $\underline{d}>0$ and Assumptions \ref{hyp:iid}-\ref{hyp:bounded_slopes} hold.
-Then, the identification set for WAS is $\R$. \end{prop} In view of this impossibility result, we consider two restrictions on the heterogeneity of the treatment effect between the least treated and the overall population, under which comparing the outcome evolutions of those two groups identifies or at least partially identifies some causal effects.
-We conclude this section by discussing other routes for identification.
+Then, the identification set for WAS is $\R$. \end{prop} In view of this impossibility result, we consider a restriction on the heterogeneity of the treatment effect between the least treated and the overall population under which the sign of WAS is identified.